 Kedrodasos is located in the southwestern corner of Crete.
 It’s only around 2 km (1.25 miles) from the famous Elafonissi pink sand beach.

 It’s part of the province of Chania, the capital of which is 73 km away.
 The nearest town of any size is Paleochora, 20 km to the east on the southern Crete coast.

 Kedrodados is one of the more remote Chania beaches, and this is why it’s relatively unknown.
-It makes sense to try to see two of the top beaches in Crete – Kedrodados and Elafonissi – at once, especially as they’re tucked away in a far-flung corner of Crete island.
+It makes sense to try to see two of the top beaches in Crete – Kedrodados and Elafonissi – at once.
+Especially as they’re tucked away in this far-flung corner of the southwestern coast of Crete.

 Note: that the bus from Chania to Elafonissi passes the left-hand turn for Kedrodasos, so one option you have is to walk from there – a considerably less scenic option than the coastal walk to Kedrodasos from Elafonisi beach.